onthecodepath/iOS-Interview-Questions/README.md

 - [Design Pattern](https://github.com/onthecodepath/iOS-Interview-Questions#design-pattern)
     - Why is design pattern very important?
     - What is Singleton Pattern?
-    - What is Facade Design Pattern?
-    - What is Decorator Design Pattern?
-    - What is Adapter Pattern?
-    - What is Observer Pattern?
-    - What is Memento Pattern?
 - [Core Data](https://github.com/onthecodepath/iOS-Interview-Questions#core-data)
     - What is Core Data?
     - When would you use Core Data over NSUserDefault?